-Recently I visited the home of a customer who’s floor we completed about two years ago and while discussing how pleased they were with the floors and the job we had done he mentioned he had taken photos from the beginning to the end and was kind enough to forward them to me.
+Recently I visited the home of a customer who’s floor we completed about two years ago and while discussing how pleased they were with the flooring installation we had done he mentioned he had taken photos from the beginning to the end and was kind enough to forward them to me.

 This floor was about 170m2 in area and the original surfaces was a mismatch of tiles and other surfaces on different levels.
 The first part of the process was to remove all of the existing tiles, these had to be Jackhammered up which left a mortar base that had to be ground off.